Teaching Tool - Making Decisions about Sexual Health

 - Organize students into groups of 3-4 and allow them to complete the worksheet together following the presentation.
 Once students have completed the worksheet, have them share their answers in a whole class discussion.

-- If desired, consult with the school health nurse to address difficult questions or to arrange a questions and answer session for the class with the nurse
+- If desired, consult with the school health nurse to address difficult questions or to arrange a question and answer session for the class with the nurse

 : 20 minutes